 Creating and restoring furniture that is not only practical, comfortable and luxurious but also beautiful and contemporary, I like to think that my bespoke furniture is made with an artist’s eye for shape and colour, while created to traditional craftsman’s standards to withstand the rigors of time and regular use.

-Since graduating, I’ve completed a wide range of commissions for commercial and domestic clients from, often working alongside interior designers and architects, though to begin with, like many artists and designers, I had to take on part-time work to support my fledgling business while re-training.
+Since graduating from being one of the last cohorts of students studying through the City & Guilds Qualifiaction, I’ve completed a wide range of commissions for commercial and domestic clients, often working alongside interior designers and architects, though to begin with, like many artists and designers, I had to take on part-time work to support my fledgling business while re-training.

-During one period, working as a bartender, I was asked by the bar owner to collaborate with an architect on a large project to install bespoke seating in a new bar being opened in Shoreditch.
-After the success of completing my first commercial project, I went on to produce “contract” upholstery for a growing number of bars, restaurants, clubs, and galleries in my local area of east London, including … Cargo, Industry, Market place, Catch 22 and Bluu bar
+During one period working as a bartender, I was asked by the bar owner to collaborate with an architect on a large project to install bespoke seating in a new bar being opened in Shoreditch.
+After the success of completing my first commercial project, I went on to produce “contract” upholstery for a growing number of bars, restaurants, clubs, and galleries in my local area of east London,

-In creating “contract” seating, I love the feeling of being able to transform a space completely.
+In creating “contract” seating, I loved the feeling of being able to transform a space completely.
 The challenge is to create something distinctive that can stand up to the wear and tear of London’s late-night crowd and I have access to some great modern fabrics and designs.
 I love going out and socializing when I can, so it’s simple: I design and make the kind of seating I want to feel comfortable on when I’m out and about!

 My studies in art & design, fashion & textiles and now upholstery have informed me greatly to every piece of furniture I (re)create.
 Beauty and functionality are always paramount.
 For me, design, production, and creative flair are bound to a commitment to durability, quality and high standards of workmanship.